jayenliao/MAE/README.md

 ## Envrionment

 The project was implemented by Python programming and conducted on

 screenshots

-For Python package
+Required Python packages are listed in `requirements.txt`

 ## Files

-- `requirements.txt` pins the environment: torch==1.10.1, torchvision==0.11.2, timm==0.4.12, plus tensorboard, einops, tqdm.
+- `requirements.txt` list required Python packages.

-readme.md — states the replication goal (MAE pretraining improves supervised fine-tuning on CIFAR-10), installation, run commands, and an example result table/log links.
+readme.md (this file) states the replication goal (MAE pretraining improves supervised fine-tuning on CIFAR-10), installation, run commands, and an example result table/log links.

 model.py — defines the MAE components: